 - "Americas" in regards to our business, means the United States, Canada, and Latin America; - "Enterprise customers" means our customers who contribute \$500,000 or more to our revenues in a calendar year; - "First Advantage," the "Company," "we," "us," and "our" mean the business of First Advantage Corporation and its subsidiaries; - "gross retention rate" for the current year is a percentage, where the numerator is prior year revenues less the revenue impact of lost accounts; the denominator is prior year revenues.
 We calculate the revenue impact of lost accounts as the difference between the customer's current year and prior year revenues for the months after which they are identified as lost.
 Therefore, the attrition impact of customers lost in the current year may be partially captured in both the current and following years' retention rates depending on what point during the year they are lost.
-Our retention rate does not factor in revenue impact, whether growth or decline, attributable to existing customers or the incremental revenue impact of new customers; - "international" in regards to our business, means all geographical regions outside of the United States, Canada, and Latin America; - "pro forma" or "pro forma basis" means giving effect to the Silver Lake Transaction and the related financing, which occurred on January 31, 2020 and is further described below; and - "Silver Lake" means Silver Lake Group, L.L.C., together with its affiliates, successors, and assignees.
+Our retention rate does not factor in revenue impact, whether growth or decline, attributable to existing customers or the incremental revenue impact of new customers: - "international" in regards to our business, means all geographical regions outside of the United States, Canada, and Latin America; and - · "Silver Lake" means Silver Lake Group, L.L.C., together with its affiliates, successors, and assignees.